By Dirk Cloete

-The volume and type of quality work should be adjusted according to the phase of the program you’re in.
+You would need to adjust the volume and type of quality work according to the phase of the program you’re in.

-Select a specific cycle for structured training which is just aimed at the KAEM
+Select a specific cycle for structured training which is just aimed at desert running

 There are various convictions as far as training with a backpack goes.
 Many people prefer to do every run with the pack to get used to it.
 Others again only run a few times with it to harden the skin and make sure the bag fits properly.

-I believe in training enough to get used to the bag, but at the same time caution against overtraining with it
+I believe in training enough to get used to the bag.
+However, at the same time, I caution against overtraining with it.

 As far as nutrition and hydration go there is loads of information available on the KAEM website and other sources.
-Most of the front runners are well informed and experienced in this regard.
+Elite athletes usually ensure that they have all the latest information in this regard.
 The temperatures at the KAEM can vary significantly from one year to the next.
 This influences the total race time.

 One aspect about the KAEM which is different (and I personally like it) is that the route changes every year.
 The composition of sand, jeep track and technicality can vary significantly.
-This means that nobody has any advantage by knowing the route beforehand or can train on it like many of the top runners would do at other international races.
+This means that nobody has any advantage by knowing the route beforehand.
+In other words, you cannot train on route information like many of the top runners would do at other international races.
 Not everybody is close to terrain which simulates the routes at Augrabies.
 But it would be helpful to do a large portion of your training on terrain which is as representative of the expected route as possible.
-However, fitness and ability can be developed in many different ways.
+However, you can develop your fitness and ability in many different ways.
 So, it doesn’t mean you’ll not be able to be competitive if you don’t live and train in a desert every day.